Weather of 2007: January 15–19

 A major European windstorm gave heavy amounts of snow across portions of Scotland.
 Most areas of western Europe from Great Britain to the Czech Republic have experienced damaging winds.
 Wind gusts have reached 90 mph in the plain and up to 140 mph in the mountain area.
 Boat, rail and air traffic have been heavily affected, while several hundreds of flights from London, Berlin, Amsterdam, Vienna, Prague and Paris have been delayed or canceled.
 U.S. Secretary of State Condoleezza Rice shortened her European trip due to the strong winds.
 Millions of residents were without power including 1 million in the Czech Republic.
 As of 9:00 pm GMT on January 21, Kyrill had caused 47 fatalities.
 They were- 13 in Germany, 11 in United Kingdom, 7 in Ireland, 6 in The Netherlands, 4 in Poland, 3 in the Czech Republic 3, 1 in France, 1in Belgium and 1 in Austria.

-Germany had 3 tornadoes on February 22 and more tornadoes were confirmed from Poland.
+Germany had 3 tornadoes on February 22.